IBM-Bluemix-Docs/java/microprofile-healthcheck.md

 # Health checks with JAX-RS
 {: #jaxrs-healthcheck}

-As discussed in the prior section, Kubernetes provides multiple methods for integrating health probes, including execution of a command, as well as network checking through TCP or HTTP endpoints.
-Although it is possible to implement any of these probes in the Java&trade language, a JAX-RS implementation of HTTP probes and MicroProfile Health is discussed in detail here.
+As discussed in the prior section, Kubernetes provides multiple methods for integrating health probes that include execution of a command, and network checking through TCP or HTTP endpoints.
+Although you can implement any of these probes in the Java&trade; language, a JAX-RS implementation of HTTP probes and MicroProfile Health is discussed in detail here.

 ## Defining a readiness JAX-RS endpoint
 {: #mp-readiness}